urosherman/urosherman.github.io/_pages/about.md

 Welcome to my homepage.

-I am a `macroeconomist` working on monetary and fiscal policy within `Heterogeneous-Agent New Keynesian models`, and at the intersection of macroeconomics with `international and corporate finance`.
+I am a `Macroeconomist` working on monetary and fiscal policy within `Heterogeneous-Agent New Keynesian models`, and at the intersection of macroeconomics with `International and Corporate Finance`.

 Since September 2023, I have been  a `Postdoctoral Researcher` at [Aix-Marseille School of Economics (AMSE)](https://www.amse-aixmarseille.fr/en).